manassaloi/manassaloi.github.io/_posts/2020-12-19-vc-frameworks.markdown

 - Invest in the arms dealer - [David Perell](https://perell.com/essay/coolest-things-2018/)
 - Invest in a big market.
 Then invest in adjacent markets - [Don Valentine](https://www.youtube.com/watch?v=nKN-abRJMEw)
 - Is the market big?
 Can you win and defend a large share of the market?
 Can your team do the job? - [Randy Komisar](http://learnbusinessfaster.com/2018/03/29/the-monk-and-the-riddle-randy-komisar/)
 - Product solves a functional need.
 It also solves an emotional need which gets users to share with others.
-Big market or market which can become big - [Todd Jackson](https://thetwentyminutevc.com/firstroundcapital/)
+Big market or market which can become big - [Todd Jackson 1](https://thetwentyminutevc.com/firstroundcapital/), [Todd Jackson 2](https://mobile.twitter.com/tjack/status/1400818341179125764)
 - N of 1 - [Tribe Capital](https://tribecap.co/faq-on-carta-n-of-1-and-atomic-units/)
 - 5 Questions decision tree - [Rob Go](https://nextviewventures.com/blog/flowchart-vc-decision-making/)
 - Does the audience skew "young"?
 Is there a gap between engagement and monetization?
 Are there artificial barriers holding back scale? - [Brett Bivens](https://venturedesktop.substack.com/p/how-to-identify-underrated-markets)